Fun Guaranteed or Your Money Back!!

 The funding of the Ripley Bonfire relies heavily on our dedicated Collection Team who get out amongst the crowd during the event and rattle their collection buckets.
-Despite all their hard work, fancy dress and tired feet by the end of the night, we still have people saying that they did not see a collector all evening – it is after all easy to get lost in a crowd of 12,000 even when you are in fancy dress!!
+Despite all of their hard work, fancy dress and tired feet, by the end of the night we still have people saying that they did not see a collector all evening – it is after all easy to get lost in a crowd of 12,000 even when you are in fancy dress!!

 So, if you are someone who likes getting out and about, to meet with people and persuade them to part with their cash, be it for one hour or the whole evening, our Collection Team would love to hear from you.

 12,000 people is a lot of people and our team of Marshals, in conjunction with Surrey Police, ensure that the crowd is properly controlled and not getting into any danger.
 From escorting the Torchlit Procession down from the Village Hall, to supervising the bonfire, to traffic control on the roads and across the green, our Marshals control the crowd and all the safety elements of the bonfire throughout the whole event.

 If you have an eye for what’s right and what’s wrong, are happy to talk to people about behaving in a safe manner, have a voice that carries across a crowd, enjoy wearing bright yellow tabards, then our team of Marshals would like to hear from you.